 - Empowerment to know their rights and how to claim them

 - Legality in all decisions through an explicit link with human rights legal standards in all processes and outcome measurements

 Your support will help us to raise awareness and campaign for the rights of people with dementia and their carers in Scotland.
-Please register your support for the Charter online.
+Please online casino österreich.
 Thank you.